willis7/sionwilliams_com/content/bookshelf.md

 Full disclosure; the links below are to my Amazon Associates account, and so I would get a little financial kickback if you decided to purchase.
 Also, take a look at `highlights` under the `Categories` tab.

+* [The Delicate Art of Bureaucracy: Digital Transformation With the Monkey, the Razor, and the Sumo Wrestler][schwartz2020] by Mark Schwartz
+* [Sooner Safer Happier: Patterns and Antipatterns for Organizational Agility: Antipatterns and Patterns for Business Agility][smart2020] by Jonathan Smart
 * [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations][forsgren2018] by Nicole Forsgren PhD, Jez Humble, Gene Kim
 * [Designing Delivery][sussna2015] by Jeff Sussna
 * [The Phoenix Project][kim2018] by Gene Kim